justfont/Huninn/README.md

 ## About justfont

 Established in 2010, justfont is a Taiwan-based new-generation type design and typography education business.
-Renowned works including the world's first crowdfunded Chinese font [*Jin Xuan*](https://justfont.com/jinxuan/). justfont also supports various independent type designers in Taiwan, with prominent cases such as [*Cream Font*](https://justfont.com/creamfont/), [*Burn Font*](https://justfont.com/burnfont/), [*Tears Font*](https://justfont.com/tearsfont), and [*Taiwan Road Font*](https://justfont.com/twroadfont/).
+Renowned works including the world's first crowdfunded Chinese font [*JinXuan*](https://justfont.com/jinxuan/). justfont also supports various independent type designers in Taiwan, with prominent cases such as [*Cream Font*](https://justfont.com/creamfont/), [*Burn Font*](https://justfont.com/burnfont/), [*Tears Font*](https://justfont.com/tearsfont), and [*Taiwan Road Font*](https://justfont.com/twroadfont/).

 A better typographic landscape begins with the strokes we create today.
 At justfont, we believe in the value of typefaces and are convinced that great typefaces can inspire society.

 Beyond meticulously crafting each stroke, we aspire to be pioneers, educators, and mentors in typeface promotion and education, dedicated to nurturing Taiwan’s next generation of design talent.
 We aim to elevate Taiwan’s aesthetic environment by focusing on infrastructure and education.

-View our website here: https://justfont.com
+🔗 View our website here: https://justfont.com

 ![justfont logo](https://raw.githubusercontent.com/justfont/open-huninn-font/master/image/jf-logo-full-small.jpg)